gbdubs/grady.dev/hugodata/content/projects/sunrise.md

 featured_image: "/img/sunrise-better-correction.png"

 # Summary (used in lists)
-summary: "Capturing the best time of the day"
+summary: "The best time of the day - faithfully reproduced"
 ---

 I love mornings - they're the best time of the day.